pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 things the way they have been done for so long, having some vague hope for positive change.

-I see the Scholarly Commons as one of the most wonderful opportunities that has ever presented itself to mankind.
+<span class="newthought">I see the Scholarly Commons as</span> one of the most
+wonderful opportunities that has ever presented itself to mankind.
 So much of what happens in our world is based upon the knowledge that is available, and if we can remove barriers to that knowledge, and open up the ability for people to interact with it more freely, it would disrupt the world and further _so many other important initiatives_.
 For all the good intentions of those of earlier times, they never had the technology to pull off something like a global commons of researchers, sharing as they go, almost instantaneously, the collective research of the world, ever expanding.

 Now as April Hathcock has [so nicely articulated][april], we need _real conversation_ to take place to take advantage of this opportunity.
 We need to